daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 3: Master Crafter ou Built-In Weaponry
 * Rang 4: Cyphersmith
 * Rang 5: Innovator
-* Rang 6: Inventor ou Fusion Armor
+* Rang 6: Inventeur ou Fusion Armor

 **Intrusions du MJ:** The object malfunctions, breaks, ou suffers catastrophic ou unexpected failure.

 {{< hint info >}}
 Cyphersmith works only in a setting where the cyphers are physical objects.
-If this isn't the case, this ability should probably be replaced with something akin to Weird Science Breakthrough from the Poursuit des Sciences Etranges focus.
+If this isn't the case, this ability should probably be replaced with something akin to Percée scientifique étrange from the Poursuit des Sciences Etranges focus.
 {{< /hint >}}

 -----